We may earn money or products from the companies mentioned in this post.

 July Is Heating Up

 July is when you start to see the temperatures really rise and the days are usually pretty warm.
+The long days of summer are in full swing at this point.

 While the days will be warm, the nights cool down pretty well once the sun goes down.
 If a breeze comes in you may still want a light sweater.